TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 However, subtyping is allowed in the following places:

 1. In an assignment, the type of the assigned expression needs to be a subtype of the type of the variable.
-2. In a method, the type of the return expression
+2. In a method declaration, the type of the return expression needs to be a subtype of the declared method type.
 3. In a method call, the types of the actual parameters need to be subtypes of the types of the formal parameters.

 You can achieve subtyping in three steps.